jaredpalmer/country-fns/README.md

-# Globalist
+# country-fns

 Useful country data for forms and stuff.

 ## Install
 ```
-npm install globalist --save
+npm install country-fns --save
 ```

 ## Overview

-Each country in Globalist is represented by an object with the following keys:
+Each country in country-fns is represented by an object with the following keys:

 - `name`: Common name and native name in parentheses if available.
 - `iso2`: 2 character ISO2 code.
 Lowercase.